 The following FAQs were developed by a committee of MOLA members, not by legal counsel.
 The views and opinions expressed are intended as a general guide and should not be considered legal advice.
+Industry practice and individual policies set forth by copyright owners and agents can change rapidly and without notice.
 We recommend any individual or organization contemplating streaming or broadcasting seek legal counsel regarding the law, licenses, or any other matters with legal implications.

 Is there a way to record or stream music without obtaining a license or paying a fee?

 To avoid licensing and fees, stick to Public Domain music for recording & streaming How do I determine what is Public Domain (PD)?